 A typical shave brush properly maintained should last for at least five years (and often ten years or more).

 There are some variables involved but all but the cheapest shave brushes should last you for several years of regular use.
-Some of the high-end brushes may last a lifetime but most will show a noticeable decline in performance after five-to-ten years.
+Some of the high-end ones may last a lifetime but most will show a noticeable decline in performance after five-to-ten years.

 Have I answered all your questions?
 If not, leave a comment below!